docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/compliance-reporting.md

 ---
-description: Understand how to use the Desktop Settings Compliance reporting dashboard
+description: Understand how to use the Desktop settings reporting dashboard
-keywords: Settings Management, docker desktop, hardened desktop, compliance reporting
+keywords: Settings Management, docker desktop, hardened desktop, reporting, compliance
-title: Compliance reporting
+title: Desktop settings reporting
-linkTitle: Compliance Reporting
+linkTitle: Desktop Settings Reporting
 weight: 30
 ---

-Compliance reporting is a feature of Desktop Settings Management that tracks and reports user compliance with the settings that are assigned to them.
+Desktop settings reporting is a feature of Desktop Settings Management that tracks and reports user compliance with the settings that are assigned to them.
 This lets administrators to track the application of settings and monitor what actions they need to take to make users compliant.

 This guide provides steps for accessing the reporting dashboard, viewing compliance status, and resolving non-compliant users.

-## Access compliance reporting dashboard
+## Access Desktop settings reporting

 1. Sign in to the [Admin Console](https://app.docker.com/admin).
 2. Select your **organization** from the **Choose profile** page.
-3. Under Security and access, select **Desktop Settings reporting**.
+3. Under Docker Desktop, select **Reporting**.

-This opens the Desktop Settings Management Compliance dashboard.
+This opens the Desktop settings reporting dashboard.
 From here you can:

 - Use the **Search bar** to search by username or email address
 - Filter by policies